-Open the breaker and remove the box barrier and interrupters as previously described.
+Open the breaker and remove the boxbarrier(s) and interrupters as previously described.
 To remove the contacts, proceed as follows:

 - A. Stationary Arcing Contacts (10) Figure 22. - 1.
-Disconnect the contact braids (7) from the contact fingers by removing two bolts and locking plates (8). - 2.
-Grasp the lower end of the contact fingers with pliers and pull contact assembly downward to remove from stud assembly. - 3.
-To disassemble braids from stud plate remove one bolt (5). - 4.
+Disconnect the contact braids (7) from the contact fingers by removing bolts and locking plates (8). - 2.
+Grasp the lower end of the contact fingers with pliers and move the contact assembly towards rear of stud to remove from stud assembly. - 3.
+To disassemble braids from stud plate remove one bolt(5). - 4.
 To disassemble stud plate from contact support, remove two bolts (6). - 5.
 Reassemble in the reverse order, make sure locking plates are properly reassembled with bolts (8). - B. Movable Arcing Contact (14) Figure 23. - 1.
 Remove the assembly bolts (12) making note of quantity and location of shims and spacers used between contacts and contact arms. - 2.
-Reassemble in reverse order, re-using the shims and spacers.
+Reassemble in reverse order, re-using the shims and spacers. - 3.
+Close the breaker slowly to check that the movable arcing contact is approximately centered on the stationary arcing contact and that it does not rub on either side of the throat barrier (9).